Alpha-Innovator/NovelSeek/README.md

 ## 🚀 Performance

-By leveraging multi-source knowledge injection, NovelSeek intelligently generates and verifies research ideas across multiple domains.
+By leveraging multi-source knowledge injection, GeniX intelligently generates and verifies research ideas across multiple domains.
 Our system has significantly improved research efficiency in Suzuki Yield Prediction, Enhancer Activity Prediction, Transcription Prediction for Perturbation Respons, and so on.